John Henry Foley RA (1818-1874)

 Foley, portrait statue on the V&A.

-A statue of Foley on the front of the V&A depicts him as a rather gaunt figure, mustached, sporting a floppy cap.
+A statue of Foley on the front of the V&A depicts him as a rather gaunt figure, mustached, sporting a floppy cap - the cap was characteristic of him, as it is shown in pictures of the sculptor.

 Alongside his many portrait sculptures, Foley also produced various ideal figures, mostly female, mostly semi-draped, in a smooth, simplified form, with Greek profiles, in the style of Flaxman.
 These included Ino and Bacchus, Egeria (in Bury Art Gallery), Innocence and so forth.

 Among Foley's best portrait sculptures are considered to be those in Calcutta - Viscount Hardinge (1858) and Sir James Outram (1864).
 In London there is a Lord Herbert by him in Waterloo Place and Caractacus at Mansion House.
 He had a work called The Wanderer in the Great Exhibition and a Prince Consort in Birmingham by the City Hall.
-However, his crowning glory was work for the Albert Memorial.
+Some number of his female ideal figures were reproduced in Parian porcelain.
+Foley's crowning glory however was work for the Albert Memorial.
 He is responsible for the group Asia, one of four monumental pieces surrounding the Memorial, and for the actual figure of Albert that forms the centrepiece for the whole composition.
 Unluckily, he caught a chill while working on the former piece, and was already in poor health by the time he started on the Albert.
 Having taken this prized commission after the previously assigned sculptor Marochetti had died, Foley himself did not live to see his Albert assembled from the separate bronze sections it was cast from.